slackhq/hakana/README.md

 Run `git submodule init && git submodule update` to ensure HHVM is present (Hakana borrows HHVM's parser).

+Then run `cd third-party/hhvm && git apply ../../hhvm-patch.diff && cd ../../` to apply a few patches that enable WASM compilation.

 Then run `cargo build --release`

 That will create a binary at `./target/release/hakana-default`